wyaron/BoilerPlate/README.md

 You need to purchase some hardware.
 Here is the inventory list I've used for my prototype:
   - Raspberry Pi 2 Model B - around 35$ ![pi 2](https://raw.githubusercontent.com/wyaron/BoilerPlate/master/resources/pi2.png "Pi 2 Image") (Note that you can also get the Pi 3 at a similiar price)
   - A 20/30A relay such as: [Seeedstudio ACT05161P Grove SPDT 30A](http://www.dx.com/p/seeedstudio-act05161p-grove-spdt-30a-single-pole-double-throw-relay-module-blue-green-343494#.V3OdWLt97RZ) ![relay module](https://raw.githubusercontent.com/wyaron/BoilerPlate/master/resources/relay30A.jpg "Relay Image")

+## Wiring up the relay

+The pi controls the relay.
+The relay has 4 control pins: GND, VCC, NC, SIG.
+So, we should connect GPIO physical port 4 (VCC) to the realy VCC.
+Physical port 6 (Ground) to the relay's GND pin.
+And physical port 11 (GPIO 17) to the relay's SIG pin (the relay's NC pin is Not Connected).
+If you want to use a different GPIO pin for controling the relay, simply modify CTL_OUT value in: [relay.py](https://raw.githubusercontent.com/wyaron/BoilerPlate/master/src/lib/relay/relay.py).

+## Wiring up the relay to the boiler

+The relay is simply an electric switch.
+It has 3 connectors: NC (Normally Close), NO (Normally Open) and COM (Common).
+In order to connect the relay to the boiler we only need to connect the phase wire.
+Instead of connecting the phase wire to the manual switch (or a mechanical timer switch), connect it to the NO connector.
+Take the phase wire going out of the manual switch and connect it to the COM connector.
+Effectively, you have replace the mechanical switch with the relay, hence the relay that is controlled by the pi will determine whether the boiler will get current or not.
+If requested, I will add some figures for demonstration purposes.

 # Raspberry Pi 2 Setup